RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 ## Field modifiers

-As of v0.12, you can specify field modifiers in a query, and not just by using the `INFIELDS` global keyword.
+You can specify field modifiers in a query, and not just by using the `INFIELDS` global keyword.

 To specify which fields the query matches, prepend the expression with the `@` symbol, the field name, and a `:` (colon) symbol, per query expression or subexpression.

-If a field modifier precedes multiple words or expressions, it applies only to the adjacent expression.
+If a field modifier precedes multiple words or expressions, it applies only to the adjacent expression with DIALECT 1.
+With DIALECT 2, you extend the query to other fields.

+Consider this simple query: `@name:James Brown`.
+Here, the field modifier `@name` is followed by two words: `James` and `Brown`.

+* In DIALECT 1, this query would be interpreted as "find `James Brown` in the `@name` field".
+* In DIALECT 2, this query will be interpreted as "find `James` in the `@name` field **AND** `Brown` in **ANY** text field.
+In other words, it would be interpreted as `(@name:James) Brown`.
+* In DIALECT 2, you can achieve the default behavior as in DIALECT 1 by updating your query to `@name:(James Brown)`.

 If a field modifier precedes an expression in parentheses, it applies only to the expression inside the parentheses.
 The expression should be valid for the specified field, otherwise it is skipped.